Azure/azure-digital-twins-graph-viewer/README.md

 4. Go to Settings / Permissions and select the Azure Digital Twins service from the API list.
 Specify 'Read/Write Access' as the required permission.
 <img src="media/aadapiscreen.png" width="500px" />
 5. Confirm the screen and click 'Grant permissions.' <br />
-6. Click the 'Edit Manifest' button.
+6. Click the 'Edit Manifest' button on the app blade.
 In the manifest, change the value for the 'oauth2AllowImplicitFlow' setting to 'true' and save.
 <img src="media/manifest.png" width="450px" />